NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Installing.md

 # Installing the NCR Counterpoint API

-Installing the NCR Counterpoint API server is simple: run the .msi installer on the machine you wish to be the API Server.
+Installing the NCR Counterpoint API server is simple: run the .exe installer on the machine you wish to be the API Server.
 By default, the API server will install to `C:\Program Files (x86)\NCR\Counterpoint API`.
 This path can be changed during the install process if needed.

-The latest API installation package can be downloaded via FTP from:
+The latest API installation package can be downloaded via FTP.
+Please visit https://retailchannel.radiantsystems.com/counterpoint-rest-api.htm on the Partner Portal for credentials to download the API.

-`files165.cyberlynk.net`

-Please contact NCR or your NCR Counterpoint partner for credentials to download the API.
+If you do not have access to the Partner Portal, please contact NCR or your NCR Counterpoint partner for credentials to download the API.

 When the install completes, the server should be up and running on the default port (52000).
 The API installs as a windows service, and can be found under the name "NCR Counterpoint API" in the services console: